-Our Cool Kids for Eco Beats project intending to develop environmental awareness in high school students in Novi Sad, Serbia started with a workshop about Environmental pollution.
+Our Cool Kids for Eco Beats project intended to develop environmental awareness in high school students in Novi Sad, Serbia.
+It started with a workshop about environmental pollution, followed by renewable resources and finishing with endangered species and recycling.
 The workshop plan was developed following the official ImpactEco presentations, accredited by the Ministry of Education in Serbia.
 We visited the Smart Gymnasium in teams of two and conducted the workshop in the co-teaching format.

 Read more about the project here: